jabrena/liverobots/README.md

 ### Virtual Sensors ###

-In many cases, EV3 robots with have a Internet connection, so it is a good practice to use information about the network to execute tasks.
+In many cases, EV3 robots have a Internet connection, so it is a good practice to use information about the network in some scenarios.
-In this case, I have create a "Virtual Sensor" to get time from the public Webservices http://www.geonames.org For NXT robots, It was required a physical sensor to get time.
-It could be a good feature to add memory and add time concepto to the robots.
+In this case, I have created a "Virtual Sensor" (The sensor doesn't have a physical wire) to get time from the public Webservices http://www.geonames.org
+If you used NXT platform, the unique way to getTime was using a physical sensor to get time.

 Example: https://github.com/jabrena/liverobots/blob/master/src/test/java/jab/lejos/ev3/sensors/net/EV3TimeSensorTest.java